BasThomas/basthomas.github.io/about.md

 Nice to meet you. 👋

 I build applications, tooling and more for Apple platforms.
-I love doing sports, contributing to open source software & [public speaking](/speaking).
+I love sports, contributing to open source software & [public speaking](/speaking).

 You may also know me from [Swift Weekly Brief](https://swiftweekly.github.io)